liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/02-liferay-frontend-taglibs/02-liferay-frontend-cards.markdown

 ## Icon Vertical Card [](id=icon-vertical-card)

-Icon vertical cards, as the name suggest, are cards that display information in a vertical format that emphasizes an icon.
-These cards are used for content that doesn't have an image associated with it, and instead an icon representing the type of content is displayed.
-The example snippet below displays information for a web content article:
+Icon vertical cards, as the name suggests, are cards that display information in a vertical format that emphasizes an icon.
+These cards show content that doesn't have an associated image.
+Instead, an icon representing the type of content is displayed.
+The example snippet below displays information for a web content
+article:

     <liferay-frontend:icon-vertical-card
       cssClass="article-preview-content"